Status: Disk space and Hard Drive Status

-The Storage page displays the percentage of your Bomgar Appliance’s hard drive space that is in use.
+The Status page displays the percentage of your Bomgar Appliance's hard drive space that is in use.

-If you enable all recording features on your support sites (session, presentation, and remote shell recordings) or if your overall session count is high, it is common to see a higher amount of disk usage.
+If you enable all recording features on your access sites (session and remote shell recordings) or if your overall session count is high, it is common to see a higher amount of disk usage.
 Note that disk usage of 85-95% is NOT a cause for alarm.
 If the hard drive should become low on disk space, the appliance is configured to automatically purge the oldest session data and recycle that disk space for new session data.

 Specific to the Bomgar B300 Appliance